ng256/Activation-Key/README.md

 Activation key is generated and verified using the following parameters:
 - **expiration date** - limits the program's validity to the specified date.
 If value is ommited, it does not expire.
-- **password** - an optional parameter, assumes that the user must enter the correct password to run the program.
-If you pass null, then password is not used.
-- **options** - information that is restored when checking the key in its original form; may contain data such as the maximum number of launches, a key for decrypting a program block, restrictions and permisions to use any functions and other parameters necessary for the correct operation of the program.
+- **data** - information that is restored when checking the key in its original form; may contain data such as the maximum number of launches, a key for decrypting a program block, restrictions and permisions to use any functions and other parameters necessary for the correct operation of the program.
 A value null for this parameter, when validated, will return an empty byte array.
 - **environment** - parameters for binding to the environment.
 These may include the name and version of the application, workstation ID, username, etc. If you do not specify environment parameters, then the key will not take any bounds.

 Thus, a range of tasks is solved: